top of page

 Best For: Modern homes, large glass panels, or premium architectural projects.

-Description: uPVC (unplasticized polyvinyl chloride) is a plastic-based material widely used for residential windows.
+uPVC (unplasticized polyvinyl chloride) is a plastic material widely used in window frames.
+It is popular for its affordability and energy efficiency.

 Advantages: